5310/almanac15/readme.md

 Compatibility notes:

 - To be frank, it only works and draws properly on Firefox.
 I don't care enough to normalize it, it's been made for print.
-- The code uses the ES6 spread operator (`...`) which, as or writing, is only implemented in Firefox.
-	- Given how hacky it is, I can't bother to get Traceur working.
-It isn't when just dropped in.

-This should do for now, personally.
-Maybe next year I'll just make a Polymer app which pulls holidays from Google Calendar or something and has enough modularity and stylability to last me forever!
-Hope that ES6 features are in all the browsers (not that it's a strict dependency or anything) and to find a feasible HTML to PDF procedure by then.